oracle-livelabs/partner-solutions/sample-livelabs-templates/sample-workshop/howtouse-deletewhenfinished.md

 ## Instructions - Delete this file when finished

 1. Open the sample-workshop template in Atom or Visual Studio Code
 2. We pre-created 5 folders.
 A workshop is created out of multiple labs.
 3. Remove the comments like this one: *List objectives for this lab*
 4. Make sure you use lower case folder and file name and dashes for spaces (setup-adb NOT Setup_ADB)
 5. Your image names should have descriptive names.
 Not just adb1, adb2, adb3.
 For handicap accessibility we need the image descriptions to explain what the image looks like.
 Remember all lower case and dashes.
-6. Do the Self QA of a workshop.
+6. Do the Self QA of your workshop.
 Download our [QA Feedback document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/MKKRgodQ0WIIgL_R3QCgCRWCg30g22bXgxCdMk3YeKClB1238ZJXdau_Jsri0nzP/n/c4u04/b/qa-form/o/QA.docx).
-These are the standards that need to be met before going to production.
-We find workshops get in production quicker when you know what's needed to mov
+We find workshops get in production quicker when you know what's needed to move to production up front and you use the skeleton.

 PS:  You do not need a Readme.md.
 Readme's exist only at the top library levels.
 We direct all traffic to LiveLabs since we can't track usage on GitHub.
 Do not create any direct links to GitHub, your workshop may be super popular but we can't track it so no one will know.